Yesterday, I talked about obstacles in going to college (since I’ve painted myself into a corner).

 I constantly hear about a people having a hard time finding jobs, and having the worst time paying back a crushing amount of student loan debt.

 (For you meticulous readers saying, “Didn’t I read your parents were going to pay for college?”
 That was an offer given to a high school senior, not a grown adult woman.
-Because of a confluence of events – health (and so much time off school), work, and economy related, the offer no longer stood after my first summer on America’s Got Talent – so rid that idea from your mind.)
+Because of a confluence of events – related in part to health (and so much time off school), work, and the economy – the offer no longer stood after my first summer on America’s Got Talent – so rid that idea from your mind.)

 For a non-college graduate, I’m doing well.
 But I do what I do, and that’s pretty much the end of my road.
 I can’t really imagine breaking into any other fields without a degree.